Watsonella: Paleobiology

+Evolutionary relationships

+Anabarella was probably the ancestor of Watsonella.
+Morphological intermediates linking Anabarella and Watsonella are known.
+The shell microstructure is very similar between Anabarella, Watsonella, and the early bivalves Fordilla and Pojetaia.

+A phylogenetic analysis conducted in 2000 by a team of researchers led by J. G. Carter recovered Watsonella as more closely related to bivalves than rostroconchs.

+In 2023, a team of researchers led by Hao Song argued that Watsonella was too early to be a stem-group bivalve, based on molecular clock results that suggested that bivalves and scaphopods diverged from each other approximately 520 million years ago.
+They suggested that Watsonella should be reinterpreted as stem-group members of Diasoma, the clade uniting bivalves and scaphopods.

 Biostratigraphic significance

 Watsonella has been proposed as an index fossil of the Cambrian, defining a W. crosbyi zone.
 Notwithstanding the weakness of a first appearance datum as a definition for the base of a period, the species has been proposed as a marker for the base of the presently unratified second stage of the Terreneuvian (i.e. Cambrian Stage 2).
-However, the species has now been found late in the FOrtunian, drawing back its first occurrence.
+However, the species has now been found late in the Fortunian, drawing back its first occurrence.
 But that said its occurrence in Australia seems to begin rather near the base of Stage 2.

-Affinity

-Widely thought to be a mollusc, the connection between the two 'valves' of Watsonella recalls the configuration of Rostroconchs (a group thought to be paraphyletic to bivalves and scaphopods).
-Similarities to the shells of certain bivalves seem to place Watsonella closer to the bivalve crown group than typical rostroconchs, though there is not yet enough evidence for an unequivocal classification.